ascot4fusion/ascot5/README.rst

 Python library a5py
 *******************

-The Python library is useful even if you do only the minimal installation as it provides command line tools to e.g. update simulation options.
+The Python library is useful even if you do only the minimal installation as it provides command line tools e.g. to update simulation options.

-It is recommended to set a virtual environment when working with ASCOT5.
+Exit the ``ascot5`` folder, and install a virtual environment first.

 You can use either ``virtualenv`` (3rd party tool)

 .. code-block:: bash